fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In order to find the lane lines I used the code provided by udacity that I then modified.
-All the code relative to this goal is implemented in the `lane_lines.py` files (lines 40-282).
-I used the sliding windo technique.
+All the code relative to this goal is implemented in the `lane_lines.py` files (lines 39-134).
+I used the sliding window technique.

-For the first image the algorithm moves through the windows (lines 40-118).
-Next I use the previous fit in order to locate the lane lines (lines 128-154).
+For the first image the algorithm moves through the windows (lines 39-108).
+Next I use the previous fit in order to locate the lane lines (lines 110-134).

 The final step is to convert back the image to the real world and highlight the lane line.
-The relative code is implemented in the `lane_lines.py` file (lines 248-271)
+The relative code is implemented in the `lane_lines.py` file (lines 160-180)

 The result of previous procedure is shown in the figure below: